‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 Channel Four (Great Britain), Channels of resistance: global television and local empowerment.
 London: BFI Publishing, 1993.

-Ginsburg and F, ‘Mediating Culture’, in The Anthropology of media: a reader, vol. Blackwell readers in anthropology, Oxford: Blackwell Publishers, 2002.
+Ginsburg and F, ‘Mediating Culture’, in The Anthropology of media: a reader, Oxford: Blackwell Publishers, 2002.

-Meadows and M, ‘Broadcasting in Aboriginal Australia: one mob, one voice, one land’, in Ethnic minority media: an international perspective, vol. Communication and human values, London: Sage Publications, 1992.
+Meadows and M, ‘Broadcasting in Aboriginal Australia: one mob, one voice, one land’, in Ethnic minority media: an international perspective, London: Sage Publications, 1992.

 Michaels and E, ‘Aboriginal content - who’s got it, who needs it?’, 1991.